-Having due regard to the Equality Analysis as detailed in section 3.6 of this report the Committee is requested to:
+In accordance with those deliberations, and having due regard to the Equality Analysis as detailed in section 3.6 of this report, and the consultation responses, it is recommended:

-- 1. Recommend to Council the continuation of the existing CTRS scheme for 2018/19 as set out in section 3 of this report; - 2.
-Recommend to Council the continuation of Discretionary Hardship Relief for 2018/19 to provide additional support for claimants in exceptional circumstances and the Council's Discretionary Discount Policy which details discounts and reliefs in respect of Council Tax and Business Rates; - 3.
-Recommend that Council approve, as necessary, that the financial implications are reflected in the Council's Revenue Budget and Financial forecast for 2018/19 onwards; and - 4.
-Authorise the Director of Resources to make any necessary final amendments to the scheme arising from changes in the Department for Communities and Local Government's guidance or elsewhere and to bring any such changes to the Council meeting on the 4th December 2017 for approval.
+- 1. That the Council approves the continuation of the existing CTRS scheme for 2018/19 as set out in section 3 of this report; - 2.
+That the Council approves the continuation of Discretionary Hardship Relief for 2018/19 to provide additional support for claimants in exceptional circumstances and the Council's Discretionary Discount Policy which details discounts and reliefs in respect of Council Tax and Business Rates; - 3.
+That the Council approve that, as necessary, the financial implications are reflected in the Council's Revenue Budget and Financial forecast for 2018/19 onwards.